courtneyburch/Code-Kentucky-Web-Dev-2/README.md

 - Interact with a database to store and retrieve information (e.g. MySQL, MongoDB, etc).

-  - MOngoDB with Mongoose schema
+  - MongoDB with Mongoose schema

 - Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event)